chicolucio/zeff/README.md

 ## Funding

 If you enjoy this project and would like to see many more science related programming projects, I would greatly appreciate any assistance.
-Below is my BTC address.
+Send me an e-mail to know how to assist.
 Many more projects are to come and your support will be rewarded with more science coding projects :-)

-BTC address: 13v7T1xCQ6qMT8b5zCSz3kGqaXMG9Gc8HB